dimonss/MagicPlayerAPI-TgBot/README.md

 # MagicPlayerAPI with Telegram Bot Integration

-This project is a Node.js backend application that integrates with Telegram bot functionality.
+This project is a Node.js backend application written in TypeScript that integrates with Telegram bot functionality.
 It provides authentication via Telegram and serves as a secure backend API with SQLite database support.

 ## Table of Contents